Phoebeph/Prompt-helper-server/README.md

-## The promot helper server is the backend part for prompt helper client and provide api service for prompt helper MCP.
+## The promot helper server is the backend part for prompt helper client and provides api service for prompt helper MCP.

 The prompt helper MCP is accessed at https://prompt-helper.xpack.host/ Welcome to my website!